mhamilt/top-1000-colfis-anki-deck/README.md

 It is unlikely that the plural for the seldom usage masculine for thing (_coso_) appeared but the _così_ did not.
 This entry was changed to _così_ by hand.

-† _ not the correct term, come at me linguists!
+† _not the correct term, come at me linguists!_

+## Improvements

+There a lot of improvements to be made.
+For the CoLFIS decks the grammatical category field could be used to give a little more context.
+The same can be done for the lemma field from the wiktionary data set.
+If you can think of anything else, feel free to [create an issue](https://github.com/mhamilt/top-1000-colfis-anki-deck/issues)